alexrabin/GernonimoApp/README.md

 # GeronimoApp
-An app I made for a high school project showcasing the impact of Geronimo
+An iOS app I made with swift and UIKit for a high school history project showcasing the impact of Geronimo.